duckthatquantum/PythonDataScienceHandbook/README.md

 - Read the book in its entirety online at https://jakevdp.github.io/PythonDataScienceHandbook/

+Updated Version being worked on as of Jan.
+2019 available at: https://github.com/duckthatquantum/PythonDataScienceHandbook

 - Run the code using the Jupyter notebooks available in this repository's [notebooks](notebooks) directory.

 - Launch executable versions of these notebooks using [Google Colab](http://colab.research.google.com): [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/Index.ipynb)